rasutt/CaPow/README.md

 -   things_to_do.R - Old list of things to do.
 Should merge with this readme.

--   App folder - The app.
+-   CaPow_App folder - The app.

     -   ui.R - Code specifying GUI for app.

     -   server.R - Code to run app according to specified GUI.

-    -   popan.cpp - NLL function in C++ template for automatic differentiation with TMB.
+    -   popan_nll.cpp - NLL function in C++ template for automatic differentiation with TMB.

-    -   popan.o and popan.dll - Files created by compilation of popan.cpp by TMB.
+    -   popan_nll.o and popan_nll.dll - Files created by compilation of popan.cpp by TMB.

     -   Data folder

-        -   CaPow.dat - Saved capow objects loaded when the app is started as examples.
+        -   capow.dat - Saved capow objects loaded when the app is started as examples.
 I deleted the results from Example project to quickly test running projects.

         -   example_dataset.csv - A simulated example dataset that can be uploaded into the app.